DarkVypr/VyprBot/README.md

 # Bot Info

 VyprBot is a general-purpose bot with user-based commands, a loyalty system and other interesting and fun commands to check out.
+I started this bot with 0 knowledge of Node.JS on November 12, 2021.
 This bot started as a personal project, but eventualy turned into something that I found fun and engaging.
-I started this bot with 0 knowledge of Node.JS on November 12, 2021.
+I don't see it fizzling out of existence any time soon.

 ---